 If you're not able to use the mobile app or mobile web, it may be because your administrator has disabled one or both of the following system apps:

 - Mobile plugin for Confluence Data Center and Server (formerly called Confluence mobile plugin).
 This is required to use the mobile app. - Confluence mobile web plugin.
-This is required to use mobile web. - Disabling the Mobile plugin for Confluence Data Center and Server (formerly known as'Confluence Mobile Plugin')will also disable all the modules of the Workbox Host Plugin plugin.
-This issue is being tracked at CONFSERVER-40782 Disabling the Confluence Mobile Plugin also disables the Workbox Host Plugin in Confluence LONG TERM BACKLOG
+This is required to use mobile web.

 Seperate Cloud and Server mobile apps